 You have from now until May 30, 2014, to send in your recipe.
 But the sooner you send it, the better!
 Please send it to Beatriz.Fantini@sit.edu.
 We look forward to receiving your submissions.

 50th Anniversary Calendar of Events:

-- New Generation Leaders Event with partner organizations (ie UN, USAID Aga Khan Foundation, World Bank)
+Partner organizations include UN, USAID Aga Khan Foundation, and World Bank.